City awarded Jean Monnet Chairs in EU Studies

 Other Useful Contacts

-For queries relating to international student recruitment, including if you are interested in becoming an agent, please view the information here
+For queries relating to international student recruitment, including if you are interested in becoming an agent, please view the information on the International agents section.

 City Staff can access further resources and information to support them in their international work on the Staff Hub